Zedcor (CVE:ZDC) Shares Down 16.3% – What’s Next?

 Here are the key news stories impacting Zedcor this week:

-Several analysts recently weighed in on the company.
-Desjardins set a C$7.50 price objective on Zedcor and gave the company a “buy” rating in a report on Thursday, October 23rd.
-Ventum Financial set a C$8.70 target price on shares of Zedcor and gave the company a “buy” rating in a research report on Friday, December 12th.
-Canaccord Genuity Group boosted their price target on shares of Zedcor from C$5.25 to C$7.00 in a report on Friday, October 17th.
-Finally, National Bankshares upped their price target on shares of Zedcor from C$5.50 to C$7.50 and gave the stock an “outperform” rating in a research report on Thursday, October 9th.
-Two research analysts have rated the stock with a Strong Buy rating and four have given a Buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of “Buy” and an average target price of C$7.54.
+A number of equities analysts have issued reports on ZDC shares.
+Ventum Financial set a C$8.70 target price on Zedcor and gave the stock a “buy” rating in a report on Friday, December 12th.
+National Bankshares boosted their price target on Zedcor from C$5.50 to C$7.50 and gave the stock an “outperform” rating in a report on Thursday, October 9th.
+Desjardins set a C$7.50 price objective on shares of Zedcor and gave the company a “buy” rating in a report on Thursday, October 23rd.
+Finally, Canaccord Genuity Group boosted their target price on shares of Zedcor from C$5.25 to C$7.00 in a report on Friday, October 17th.
+Two investment analysts have rated the stock with a Strong Buy rating and four have assigned a Buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has an average rating of “Buy” and a consensus price target of C$7.54.

 About Zedcor